IFL-CAMP/easy_handeye/README.md

 For both use cases, you can either launch the `calibrate.launch` launch file, or you can include it in another launchfile as shown below.
-Either way, the launch file will bring up the `visp_hand2eye_calibration` solver, along with an integration script.
-By default, the integration script will interactively ask you to accept or discard each sample.
+Either way, the launch file will bring up a calibration script.
+By default, the script will interactively ask you to accept or discard each sample.
 At the end, the parameters will be saved in a yaml file.

 #### eye-in-hand